wavefrontHQ/integrations/cadvisor/README.md

 #### Required: Source

 Source tag value for metrics collected by this cAdvisor instance.
-We usually recommend setting this to the hostname of the docker host (not the container hostname)
+We usually recommend setting this to the hostname of the docker host (not the container hostname).
+On some environments
+(AWS ECS for example) it is not possible or inconvenient (sans hacks) to retrieve the hostname of the Docker host when launching cAdvisor.
+As a solution to this you can use a docker label as part of the source name.
+The storage driver will automatically suffix the name with cAdvisor's container ID (hostname).
+For example, if you are running a service in Docker compose called "web", the source name will become `web-xxxxxxx` where `xxxxxxx` is cAdvisor's container ID.
+We recommend choosing a label that does not have high cardinality across hosts.
+This is the best compromise between flexibility in source naming while still maintaining reasonable cardinality of sources.

 `-storage_driver_wf_source=mydockerhost`

+or, with Docker Compose for example:

+`-storage_driver_wf_source=`

 #### Optional: Metric Prefix